git4example/genai-fsx-workshop-on-eks-auto/content/020_setup/index.en.md

 ::::

+You now have a Cloud9 environment set-up ready to use your Amazon EKS Cluster!
 You may now proceed with the next step.